This post may contain affiliate links. Please see my disclosure policy for details.

 In reality, it is just a field.
 But, visiting the park makes for a lovely free day out in the countryside.
 The part that made it worth it for me was the gorgeous Highland Cows that are here.
 Even babies!
 They made my heart melt.

 Can you book a night at River Edge Lodges?

 YES!
 The great thing about River Edge Lodges being used in the Outlander series is that it’s actually accommodation where you can book your stay for the night.

 As mentioned before, the inside won’t look anything like the TV show.
 But, it’s a beautiful modern cabin with all the amenities you need for a break.

-To reserve a cabin, have a look for tariffs and availability on River Edge Lodges website here.
+To reserve a cabin, have a look for tariffs and availability on the River Edge Lodges website here

 Where is River Edge Lodges in Scotland and how to get there?